Skip to main content

 Object Lock uses the WORM (Write Once Read Many) principle and allows you to lock objects to prevent them from being overwritten or deleted.

 Locking can be of different types and modes.
-Depending on the lock type, it can be applied to individual objects or a bucket by default — the lock will be applied to new objects.
+Depending on the lock type, it can be applied to individual objects or to a bucket by default — the lock will then be applied to new objects.

 Types and retention modes

-Locking can be temporary or indefinite.
+A lock can be temporary or indefinite.
 A temporary lock has two modes: Governance and Compliance.

 If both a temporary and an indefinite lock are enabled for an object, the indefinite lock takes precedence.